Finding humor in an imperfect life while

 On too many occasions to count she has called me out on my stuff, talked me down from bouts with anxiety, passed along sage wisdom, and walked me through recipes, home remedies, and business matters.

 No topic is off limits.
 Aside from my marriage, this is the safest space on Earth.
 We discuss possible solutions to my problems and we also dabble in solutions to everyone else’s problems too.
 If we know you, we have probably discussed your options and possibilities.
 Let me know if you want the notes.
 We are the life coaches you never knew you had….or needed.
 Not judging, we just really like to discuss life's possibilities.

-My sister and my teenagers have benefitted from our unsolicited life coaching and, to our absolute bewilderment, they DO NOT take copious and detailed notes.
+My sister and my teenagers have benefited from our unsolicited life coaching and, to our absolute bewilderment, they DO NOT take copious and detailed notes.
 To my sister’s credit, she does, however, nod indulgently before she does the opposite.
 To be fair, I think she and my mom have “fixed” me a time or two as well.
 That’s fair play.

-During calls we have planned hundreds of trips (2 or 3 of which we have actually taken), hypothetically decorated several rooms that don’t belong to us, and once catalogued all the possible reasons my petite, prissy, seven year old princess passes an enormous amount of gas potent enough to rival her big brothers.
+During calls we have planned hundreds of trips (2 or 3 of which we have actually taken), hypothetically decorated several rooms that don’t belong to us, and once cataloged all the possible reasons my petite, prissy, seven year old princess passes an enormous amount of gas potent enough to rival her big brothers.
 Y’all should have been there for that one.

 Did I mention she calls me out on my crap?
 She does.
 About 82% of the time I handle it gracefully.
 About 100% of the time she’s right.
 Far worse is when she gets quiet on the other end of the line.
 If she’s quiet on the line you better take another look at that life choice because you are about to mess up.
 Bad.
 Unfortunately, I have blown right past that red flag a time or two - much to my regret.